ryn8raun248/GraphML_Final_Project/README.md

 #### Conclusion:
+My hypothesis proved to be true.
+After testing out nine separate optimizers, I was able to increase the performance the most with the NAdam optimizer.
+This was relatively surprising that the reasoning for originally choosing the Adam optimizer was not discussed in the paper.
+However, with my results, I have proved that other optimization techniques can improve upon the authors' results.

 #### Reproducing Results:
 See [Readme](https://github.com/ryn8raun248/GraphML_Final_Project/tree/main/code#running) for reproducing results.
 Note that the code in this repository is cited below.
 The code does include the modifications to the code that I did for the project, which can be noted  [here](https://github.com/ryn8raun248/GraphML_Final_Project/commit/138e66a31973531d9f3211dcd14a2f137404dcc2).